Kyraleese/Mod-To-Dye-For/Readme.txt

 Install Modloader.
 Make sure you remove the META-INF folder.
 Place the .class files included in the zip file into your minecraft jar.
 Place the terrain.png file included into your jar as well.
+Place the mod_todyefor.props folder in your base .minecraft folder

 NOTE: If you wish to make this mod work with another texture pack, you will need to modify the texture pack's terrain.png file.
 You need to add three new textures to the following slots:
 226: Stone